laravel/docs/events.md

         }
     }

-If you plan to store your listeners in a different directory or within multiple directories, you may instruct Laravel to scan that directory using the `withEvents` method in your application's `bootstrap/app.php` file:
+If you plan to store your listeners in a different directory or within multiple directories, you may instruct Laravel to scan those directories using the `withEvents` method in your application's `bootstrap/app.php` file:

     ->withEvents(discover: [
         __DIR__.'/../app/Domain/Listeners',